 Passion fruit (maracuyá) is very popular in South America, especially in desserts.
 Mousse de maracuyá is one of the best ways to enjoy its distinctive tropical flavor.
-This mousse can simply be served in parfait glasses and topped with whip cream.
+This mousse can simply be served in parfait glasses and topped with whipped cream.
 Or serve it as a mousse cake, using a mold, with a coconut macadamia crust and a raspberry sauce.

 Prep Time: 5 hours